luka712/bones-cpp/readme.md

 # About

-Project is imagined as multiplatform project with 4 main renderers (WebGPU as main cross platform solution, Metal as Mac solution, Vulkan as Linux solution and DirectX 12 as Windows solution).
-In future we will also consider mobile devices.
+Project is imagined as multiplatform project with 4 main renderers for learning purposes
+- WebGPU, Vulkan as main cross platform solutions
+- Metal as Mac solution
+- DirectX 12 as Windows solution
+Note: In future it will also consider mobile devices.

 Projects files are build with CMake, one can use it to generate following solutions:
 - makefile project build